abhamacher/ASPIQ/README.md

 Please read the ASPIQ_Workflow_Userguide for detailed instructions how to use the scripts.

-#### Note: This branch contains the scripts used for live cell image measurement within the paper Scholz et al. 2021.
+#### Note: This branch contains the scripts used for live cell image measurement within the paper Scholz et al. 2021 (see https://doi.org/10.1016/j.chembiol.2021.05.011).